Blunderbuss: Design and use

 Blunderbusses were typically short, with barrels under 2 ft in length, at a time when a typical musket barrel was over 3 ft long.
 One source, describing arms from the early to middle 17th century, lists the barrel length of a wheel lock dragon at around 11 in, compared to a 16 in length for a blunderbuss.

-The blunderbuss could be considered an early shotgun, and served in similar roles.
-While various old accounts often list the blunderbuss as being loaded with various scrap iron, rocks, or wood, resulting in damage to the bore of the gun, it was typically loaded with a number of lead balls smaller than the bore diameter.
+The blunderbuss could be considered an early type of shotgun and served in many similar roles.
+Though some old accounts may list the blunderbuss as being loaded with various scrap iron, rocks, or wood, which might well result in damage to the bore of the gun, it was typically loaded with a number of lead balls smaller than the bore diameter.
 Barrels were made of steel or brass.

 The blunderbuss, and especially the dragon, was typically issued to troops such as cavalry, who needed a lightweight, easily handled firearm.
 The dragon became so associated with cavalry and mounted infantry that the term dragoon became synonymous with mounted infantry.
 In addition to the cavalry, the blunderbuss found a use for other duties in which the shotgun-like qualities were desirable, such as for guarding prisoners or defending a mail coach, and its use for urban combat was also recognized.
-Blunderbusses were also commonly carried by officers on naval warships, privateers and by pirates for use in close-quarters boarding actions.
+Blunderbusses were also commonly carried by officers on naval warships, by privateers and by pirates for use in close-quarters boarding actions.
 The Portuguese Marines used it widely in the 17th century.
 Many types of ammunition, including gravel and sand, could be shot in a pinch, but most of the time they were shot using traditional lead balls.

 The blunderbuss used by the British Royal Mail during the period of 1788–1816 was a flintlock with a 14 in long flared brass barrel, brass trigger guard, and an iron trigger and lock.
-A typical British mail coach would have a single postal employee on board, armed with a blunderbuss and a pair of pistols, to guard the mail from highwaymen.
+A typical British mail coach would have a single postal employee on board, armed with a blunderbuss and a pair of pistols to guard the mail from highwaymen.
 One 18th century coaching blunderbuss in another British collection had a brass barrel 17 in long, flaring to 2 in at the muzzle; it was also provided with a spring-loaded bayonet, which was held along the barrel by a catch and would spring forward into place when released.
 Spring-loaded bayonet blunderbusses were also used by the Nottingham City Police after its formation around 1840.